Research in Chemistry and Biochemistry

 The Chemistry Department at UAF has a wide range of modern instruments available to undergraduate and graduate students.
 The instruments are used at all levels of instruction.
 Faculty in the department have been active in writing grant proposals to the National Science Foundation for purchase of new instrumentation.
 For more information, please see our Instrumentation page.

 Graduate students in M.S. and Ph.D. graduate programs are involved in a broad array of research, from laboratory investigations to field-based studies to international collaboration.
 Our two focal areas for Ph.D. research, Biochemistry and Neuroscience and Environmental Chemistry provide excellent graduate research opportunities.
-The M.S. and M.A. programs in Chemistry provide excellent training and enhanced employability at the masters level.
-Our M.S. and Ph.D. graduates are in great demand, in industry, academia, and government.
+The M.S. program in Chemistry provide excellent training and enhanced employability at the masters level.
+Our M.S. and Ph.D. graduates are in great demand in industry, academia, and government.
 See the faculty members' web pages and their laboratory group pages for more information.